 Chances are, most of your clients will be looking to leave their home to a direct descendant.
 So it comes as good news that, from 6 April 2020, the residence nil-rate band (RNRB) has risen to £175,000.
 That’s the final annual rise of £25,000 since the RNRB came into effect in April 2017.

 It also makes it a good time to revisit estate planning with some clients, and make sure their planning reflects the new, larger allowance.

-Next month, I’ll be taking part in The Estate Planning Show, a live online event that will look in depth at this and other topics that often come up when you’re recommending an investment as part of someone’s inheritance tax planning.
-You can get all the details at octopusinvestments.com/estate-planning-show/.
+Every month, we’re running The Octopus Online Show, a live online event that will look in depth at this and other topics that often come up when you’re recommending an investment as part of someone’s inheritance tax planning.
+You can get all the details at octopusinvestments.com/octopus-online-show.

 The public remains confused about the RNRB

 There’s still a lot of confusion among the wider public about how the RNRB works.
 For example, in a recent survey commissioned by Octopus1, a fifth of those who responded incorrectly said they believe the RNRB means main homes are entirely exempt from inheritance tax whatever their value.

 So, I thought we could take a closer look at the RNRB and some of the quirks that you may or may not be familiar with.
 Starting with the two criteria that determine whether or not the RNRB applies: